 Specifically, the ATB requirements are:

 After students have been tested, those needing counseling will be identified by the evaluator and referred to the admissions department for counseling.
-Students who do not pass the ATB will be properly identified and counseled so that they can enter remedial studies where areas of low performance can be strengthened.
+Students who do not pass the ATB will be properly identified and counseled so that they can enter Learning Support courses where areas of low performance can be strengthened.
 The financial aid director will be notified of students who do not pass the ATB test.
 These students will not be eligible for financial aid benefits.
 Each ATB student who enters Okefenokee Technical College will receive counseling as needed.
 Satisfactory progress will be monitored closely.
 Students experiencing difficulty with their studies will be encouraged to remain after class for individual tutoring by his/her instructor.
 Counseling will be provided to the students, and each student will be encouraged to develop positive study habits, positive job attitudes and positive work ethics.

 Re-entry of Ability to Benefit Students